albeanski/webdav-docker/README.md

 # webdav-docker
-uses alpine:3.12 because of a dbm driver issue.
-Later versions have removed the apr-util-dbm_db package.
+This image `alpine:3.12` because of a dbm driver issue.
+Later versions have removed the `apr-util-dbm_db` package.
 See: https://gitlab.alpinelinux.org/alpine/aports/-/issues/13112

-alpine defaults to apache user and group. www-data user does not exist but www-data group does. we use the default apache user/group
+Alpine also defaults to the `apache` user and group.
+The `www-data` user does not exist but `www-data` group does.
+This image uses the default `apache` user/group.

 ## Docker-compose Examples